|Abbreviation||FT / PT|

 Programme Entrance Requirements

-- A Bachelor's degree of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose;
+- hold a Bachelor's degree of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose;